chloe-teo/kubedock-security-scan/README.md

 ### Enabling Telemetry

-Set these environment variables on your Azure DevOps agent (or as pipeline variables):
+Set these environment variables on your Azure DevOps agent:

 | Variable | Description |
 |----------|-------------|